wethegit/wtc-modal-view/README.md

 #### Modal.close()

-Closes modal and shifts user focus back to triggering element, if specified.
+Closes modal, removes content and optional class, and shifts user focus back to triggering element, if specified.